Blaisorblade/Bibs/README.md

 ```

 Pushing updates from the project is slightly more complex.
 The basic idea is
-presented again in the first guide I linked---one needs to combine `git subtree
+presented again in the [first guide][Creation] I linked---one needs to combine `git subtree
 split` to a branch and `git push`.
 However, one needs also to merge remote
 updates to this branch, which can be slightly annoying with the current
 interface; I need to figure out a smart way to do that.